-Term Date Subject Class Unit No Lesson No Duration Class size 1 23 /0 2018 1/ Economics S6 MCE 1 3 of 21 120mins 45 Type of special educational needs to be catered for in this lesson and number of learners in each category 2 learners with hearing impairments.
-Unit tit le Intern ational trade the ories Key unit competence Learners will be able to analyse the importance of international trade to the development of the economy.
-Title of lesson the Forms and terminologies used in international trade Instructional objective Using international trade photos in learners book, learners will be able to explain the forms and different terminologies used in international trade clearly.
-Plan for this Class (location: in / outside) The lesson will be conducted from the class room, where learners will be put in manageable groups.
+Term Date Subject Class Unit No Lesson No Duration Class size 1 23 /01 2018 1/ Economics S6 MCE 1 3 of 21 120mins 45 catered Type of special educational needs to be catered for in this lesson and number of learners in each category nents.
+Unit tit le Intern national trade the ories Key un compet Learners will be able to analyse the importance of international trade to the development of the economy. rade to Title of lesson the Forms and terminologies used in international trade Instruc objectiv Using international trade photos in learners book, learners will be able to explain the forms and different terminologies used in international trade clearly.
+Plan for this Cla (locatio / outsid nss on: in The lesson will be conducted from the class room, where learners will be put in manageable groups.
 The learners with visual impairments will sit in the groups that are located near the chalk board/in front.
-Learning materials (for all learners) Economics journals, text books, flip charts/rice sack charts, internet, projectors, newspaper articles on economics.
-References Authorised economics textbo textbook s and the internet
+Learnin materia (for all learner als Economics journals, text books, flip charts/rice sack charts, internet, projectors, newspaper articles on economics. net, Referer ices Authorised economics textbooks and the internet

-Timing for each step Description of teaching a In manageable groups th economics journals, text facilitator guides the lear the different forms and to international trade.
-Teacher activities Generic competences and Cross cutting issues to be addressed+ a short explanation Introduction 20 min Makes groups and asks the learners join their respective groups.
+Timing for each step economics journals, text rough use of the internet, book and charts the mers to be able to explain Generic competences and Cross cutting issues to be addressed+ a short explanation Introduction 20 min Makes groups and asks the learners join their respective groups.
 Gives an introductory task on international trade.
 Task: In groups ask learners to discuss and give findings on; (i) Write down where you think Rwanda gets all she needs in the country. (ii) How do you think do such commodities reach those who need them in the country?
 Moves in different groups facilitating them in the due course of discussion and after call upon groups to present.
 Connects the task with the day's lesson by showing that the way we get goods we cannot produce on our own is through international trade.
-Join their groups Discuss on the task given and come up with a general consensus and present to the whole class; Expected answers (i) Domestic production.
-Buying from other countries Asking for help from other countries. (ii) Through buying and selling (exchange) Pay attention to the teacher's explanation.
+Discuss on the task given and come up with a general consensus and present to the whole class; Expected answers O Domestic production.
+Buying from other countries Asking for help from other countries.
+Through buying and selling (exchange) Pay attention to the teacher's explanation.
 Cooperation and team work through working in groups Critical thinking through analysing the task given by the teacher.
 Cross cutting issues to be addressed Inclusive education through catering for all learners in groups.